Granger Causality in Extremes: Robustness of causality in extremes to hidden confounders under regular variation

-Theorem \ref{Theorem1} suggests that under Grey assumptions, the common confounder $Z_t$ can be neglected for computing the causality in extremes as long as the tail of $A_{1, t}^y B^z_t$ is not heavier than the tail of $A_{2, t}^yB^x_t$.
-Whether the corresponding results established in Theorem~\ref{Theorem1} apply when the alternative Kesten-Goldie assumption is used in place of the Grey assumption remains an open problem.
+Theorem~\ref{Theorem1} shows that, under Grey-type tail assumptions, the adjustment process \(\mathbf Z\) can be ignored when assessing causality in extremes from \(\mathbf X\) to \(\mathbf Y\), provided that the extreme behavior of \(X_t\) is sufficiently driven by its own innovation \(B_t^x\).
+In the SRE representation, this corresponds to settings where the contribution of the confounding pathway through \(A^y_{1,t}B_t^z\) is not heavier-tailed than the contribution of the direct pathway through \(A^y_{2,t}B_t^x\).
+Whether analogous results hold under the Kesten--Goldie assumption, instead of the Grey assumption, remains an open problem.